A premapped and customizable interface

 When the CustoMap mode is activated in TwisterEos:

-- Successive presses of a page button increment the page numbers from 1 to 3 in the corresponding category (= small white dots under the category name in the Eos Encoder Display).
+- Successive presses on a Page button increment the sub-page numbers represented by the small white dots under the category name in the Eos Encoder Display.

 â–º The white LEDs on the MFT's Page buttons correspond to these white dots.

-• The first line of encoders in TwisterEos corresponds to page 1 of the selected category --> 4 parameters maximum.
+• The first line of MFT encoders corresponds to sub-page 1 (four parameters).

-• The second line corresponds to page 2 --> 4 parameters maximum.
+• The second line corresponds to sub-page 2 (four parameters).

-• The third line corresponds to page 3 --> 2 parameters maximum.
+• The third line corresponds to sub-page 3 (two parameters only).

-The first 3 LEDs on the encoders indicate the currently selected page.
+The first LEDs on the encoders indicate the selected sub-page.

 This is not a problem in itself, but it does require some care.
 If a category has been selected directly in the Encoder Display and a difference in display appears with the MFT, simply reselect a page or category from the MFT and the two will match again.